Sundar defends World title as India secure 3 Tokyo Paralympic Games quotas

 Under International Paralympic Committee rules, the top four ranked athletes at the 2019 World Para Athletics Championships in each of the individual medal events on the Tokyo 2020 Paralympic Programme (excluding Marathon) will each obtain one qualification slot for their respective country.
 The 23-year-old Gurjar not only defended his London Worlds 2017 title here but also became the only second Indian to have clinched two World Championships medals after Devendra Jhajharia's gold and silver in 2013 Lyon and 2015 Doha Championships.

 "Indian javelin throwers have always brought laurels to India.
 Today once again our players showed that they will be the ones to beat at Tokyo 2020.
-This also shows that we are on the right track," said Gursharan Singh, Paralympic Committee of India.
-India now has two gold, one silver and a bronze from this Championships.
+This also shows that we are in the right track," said Gursharan Singh, interim president of Paralympic Committee of India.
+India now have two gold, one silver and a bronze from this Championships.

 Later on Monday, six Indians will be in action, including Ekta Bhyan and Kashish Lakra in women's Club Throw F51 final and Yogesh Kathuniya in Men's Discus Throw F56 Final.